TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Many of the code examples found in this document come from the TYPO3 Core itself.

-Quite a few others come from the "examples" extension which is available in the TER.
-You can install it if you want to try out these examples yourself and use them as a basis for your own stuff.
+Quite a few others come from the "examples" and the "styleguide" extension.
+You can install them if you want to try out these examples yourself and use them as a basis for your own stuff.

 Yet some other examples just belong to this manual.
 Some may be moved to the "examples" extension at some later stage.